holoviz/holoviz/doc/contributing.md

 The HoloViz projects usually provide specific instructions to set up your environment to be ready to contribute documentation or code to the project.
 The instructions provided hereafter are meant to be general enough to apply to each project.
 Refer to the documentation of the project you are working on for more details.
 ```

-Before making any contribution, the first step is usually to open a [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) that documents what you are trying to fix/improve.
+Before making anything beyond a minimal contribution (e.g. fixing a type), the first step is usually to open a [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) that documents what you are trying to fix/improve.
+Writing a good issue is important and will affect how it is going to be perceived by the project maintainers, contributors and watchers.
+Read for instance this [blog post](https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports) that describes what a good issue should look like.
 Once an issue is opened, a discussion can take place with the maintainers to see if what is suggested is relevant, which can orientate the action to take.

 The first step to working on any source code is to install Git as the source codes are stored in [Git](https://git-scm.com) source control repositories.
 To install Git on any platform, refer to the [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) section of the [Pro Git Book](https://git-scm.com/book/en/v2).